 New Zealand has been fortunate to have largely been free of terrorism.
 There have, however, been a number of incidents that might be seen as terrorist.
 Most involved the actions of individuals rather than organised groups, and lacked clear political motives.
 One such action was by farmer Joseph Sewell, who blew himself up outside the Murchison courthouse on 14 July 1905.
 Sewell was angered by a dispute with another local farmer over ownership of a heifer.
 In some cases the actions were clearly aimed at property rather than people.
 It is therefore questionable how accurately they can be described as terrorism.

 In November 1913, during a general strike, a bomb caused some damage to the winding gear that lowered coal trucks down the Denniston incline on the West Coast of the South Island.
 In April 1951, during the waterfront industrial dispute, a rail bridge near Huntly was dynamited to disrupt coal supplies.
 Train drivers were warned beforehand and no one was hurt.
 Prime Minister Sidney Holland denounced this bombing as ‘an infamous act of terrorism.’3 It could, however, be argued that these actions were sabotage (the destruction of property for political purposes) rather than terrorism.
 In both cases the targets were property not people, with the aim of disrupting industrial processes, rather than achieving a political aim through terror.
 The attacks appear to have been carried out by individuals operating without the knowledge or support of the unions involved in the industrial actions.

-On the night of 18 November 1982, 22-year-old Neil Roberts was killed while attempting to blow up the police computer at the Wanganui Computer Centre in Whanganui.
+On the night of 18 November 1982, 22-year-old Neil Roberts was killed while attempting to blow up the police computer at the Wanganui Computer Centre.
 Roberts, an anarchist with a long involvement in the anti-racist and peace movements, appears to have intended to kill himself in the explosion.
 No one else was harmed in the attack, which targeted the computer rather than police personnel.
 Roberts’s attack was aimed as a blow against what he saw as an oppressive state and society.
 He left the graffiti message: ‘We have maintained a silence closely resembling stupidity.’